GCP, AWS or Azure for ASP.NET Core?

 The prices are very competitive but their services are very focused and you would have to do more work yourself.
 So, in the end, you need to figure out if you want to spend some extra time learning and configuring AWS properly than just cough up some extra cash for a pretty much configureless solution.

-AWS has a lot of detailed documentation and it’s quite easy to find what you are looking for as well.
-It could, however, be designed a tad more delicate but practicality beats beauty in this circumstances.
+AWS has a lot of detailed documentation and it's quite easy to find what you are looking for as well.
+It could, however, be designed a tad more delicate but practicality beats beauty in these circumstances.

 Elastik Beanstalk doesn't support Linux for .NET and you cannot use the free plan with it either.

 The first impression is that this feels like an Amazon site which I describe as practical and unattractive.
-But all in all, a cloud provider should not be a piece of art, it should be practical, fast and convenient.
+But all in all, a cloud provider should not be a piece of art, it should be practical, fast, and convenient.
 This is a tool for professionals and should be designed thereafter and in that sense, Amazon has done a good job.
-The site is fast and works well but in the end, it feels inconsistent, lazily designed and unalluring.
+The site is fast and works well but in the end, it feels inconsistent, lazily designed, and unalluring.